Refugee resettlement is an internationally-agreed framework, which aims to provide a pathway to safety and a durable solution for refugees.

 For receiving communities, resettlement can be greatly beneficial as it allows for the effective reception and integration of refugees.
 If adequately supported, refugees often thrive and contribute immensely to their communities, building their families and careers, and gaining citizenship.

 What are current resettlement needs?

-The most recent figures from UNHCR show that the number of people displaced from their homes has soared to a record 100 million in 2022, having reached 89.4 million at the end of 2021.
+The most recent figures from UNHCR show that the number of people displaced from their homes has soared to a record 108 million in 2023.
 In this context, the need for resettlement is more pressing than ever.

 An estimated 2 million particularly vulnerable refugees will be in need of resettlement in 2023, a figure that has more than doubled since 2010, and a drastic increase from 1.47 million year-on-year from 2022.